yogat3ch/AlpacaforR/README.md

 <br>

-## Getting your current positions
+## Getting Your Current Positions
-You can get all your current positions or only the positions specified by ticker by calling `get_positions()`.
+You can get all your current positions or only the positions specified by ticker when calling `get_positions()`.
 See `?get_positions()` for more details.
 Visit the [Positions API](https://docs.alpaca.markets/api-documentation/web-api/positions/) webpage to learn everything there is to know about the requests and responses for this API.

 ```r
 #If paper account: